 Managing Allergies.
 High moisture can increase common household allergy triggers like dust mites, mold spores, and airborne bacteria, all of which can grow and reproduce quickly in humid conditions.
 Keep humidity level between 30 to 50 percent to make your space less hospitable to these allergy triggers and help you better manage your allergy symptoms.

 Pest Control.
-Pests, for example, spiders, cockroaches, silverfish, centipedes loves moist conditions.
+Pests, for example, spiders, cockroaches, silverfish, centipedes, love moist conditions.
 Keeping a drier space repels these disturbing critters and keeps them out of your home for good.

 Supplement Your Air Conditioner.
 Feeling chilly in your home lacks two things: cool air and dry air.
 Apply a dehumidifier to increase your primary air conditioner to keep the air dry and save your AC from working overtime to try to reduce your humid space.

 Home.
-Moisture makes damage to your home for example support beams, buckling floorboards, hardwood floors etc. Keep the humidity level below 60 percent to prevent costly repairs.
+Moisture does damage to your home, for example, support beams, buckling floorboards, hardwood floors, etc. Keep the humidity level below 60 percent to prevent costly repairs.